Introduction

 Chedzoy Nature Walk

-Around the village of Chedzoy in the Somerset Levels is a 3.2km nature walk with five distinctly different habitats, each has been created with plants and trees carefully selected for the properties they bring to the environment.
-Along the route, you will find more than 100 different species of plants and trees, easy access fates, resting areas, signage, walking guides and plant ID labels.
-The walk was created y a passionate group of volunteers known as the Chedzoy Fair Share Project Team and funded by the Somerset County Council’s – Climate Emergency Community Fund
+Around the village of Chedzoy in the Somerset Levels is a 3.2 km nature walk with five distinctly different habitats.
+Each has been created with plants and trees carefully selected for the properties they bring to the environment.
+Along the route, you will find more than 100 different species of plants and trees, easy access gates, resting areas, signage, walking guides and plant ID labels.
+The walk was created by a passionate group of volunteers known as the Chedzoy Fair Share Project Team.
+It was funded by the former Somerset County Council’s Climate Emergency Community Fund.

 Curry Rivel Parish Council Projects

-Curry Rivel Parish Council is working on two projects which will help benefit the villagers and environment, thanks to Somerset County Council’s Climate Emergency Fund
+Curry Rivel Parish Council is working on two projects which will help benefit the villagers and environment, thanks to the former Somerset County Council’s Climate Emergency Fund.

-The first project is to investigate initiatives to provide sustainable heating and power generation in Currey Rivel.
-The council has already invested in a thermal imaging camera that local residents can use to track heat loss from their homes in winder.
-Read more here
+The first project is to investigate initiatives to provide sustainable heating and power generation in Curry Rivel.
+The council has already invested in a thermal imaging camera that local residents can use to track heat loss from their homes in winter.
+You can read more about the Curry Rivel Heating Initiatives project.

-The second is looking at the feasibility of creating a new cycle/footpath between Curry Rivel and Huish Episcopi.
+The second is looking at the possibility of creating a new cycle footpath between Curry Rivel and Huish Episcopi.
 The existing footpath between the two villages is quite narrow and overgrown and as such residents are inclined to take the car when travelling from one village to the other rather than walk or cycle.
-Read more here
+You can read more about the Curry Rivel Cycle Footpath.

 Dulverton traders go plastic free

-Watchet Town Council applied to the Somerset County Council Climate Emergency Fund as lead partner with Sampford Brett and Bicknoller Parish Councils and Watchet Drives and BickLifts Community Car Schemes for funding for a community electric car.
-A proposal was drafted for a wheelchair-accessible electric community car that could be shared between parishes and would show how community transport could be operated at a lower cover per mileage, produce far less carbon emissions (event on full life cycle analysis), be Covid-safe and provide transport for disabled and disadvantaged members of the Watchet community.
-The application was successful and included funding for a coordinator of the new and the existing community car run by Watchet Drives.
-The Town Council have now purchased and insured the vehicle which is sown here with the Village Agent about to board.
+Watchet Town Council applied to the former Somerset County Council’s Climate Emergency Fund, as lead partner with Sampford Brett and Bicknoller Parish Councils, Watchet Drives and BickLifts Community Car Schemes, for funding for a community electric car.
+A proposal was drafted for a wheelchair-accessible electric community car that could be shared between parishes.
+It would show how community transport could be operated at a lower cover per mileage, produce far less carbon emissions (event on full life cycle analysis), and provide transport for disabled and disadvantaged members of the Watchet community.
+The application was successful and included funding for a co-ordinator of the new and the existing community car run by Watchet Drives.
+The town council has now purchased and insured the vehicle.

 Carbon Literacy Project

-They also ran similar training for their own Somerset County Council officers and extended the offer of training to County and District Councillors.
+They also ran similar training for their own council officers and extended the offer of training to the former county and district councillors.

 County Hall energy efficiency works

-Below are some images showing the start of site preparatory works outside and underneath B Block, County Hall being delivered by Willmott Dixon.
-The work will result in this building being far more energy efficient and will also meet a number of the Government’s Public Sector Decarbonisation Scheme measures.
+Preparatory works outside and underneath B Block, County Hall are being delivered by Willmott Dixon.
+The work will result in this building being far more energy efficient.
+It will also meet a number of the Government’s Public Sector Decarbonisation Scheme measures.

-The Council successfully bid for a £4.1m grant from the Public Sector Decarbonisation Scheme, provided by the Department for Business, Energy and Industrial Strategy (BEIS).
+The council successfully bid for a £4.1m grant from the Public Sector Decarbonisation Scheme, provided by the Department for Business, Energy and Industrial Strategy.
 The works at B Block, County Hall involve replacing all the windows, roof and wall insulation, putting in energy-efficient heating and air circulation systems, and increasing the number of solar panels.
-These works will take place in stages as each of the eight elevations of B Block is completed over the coming months.
+These works will take place in stages as each of the eight elevations of B Block is completed.

-The Co-Adapt project (2019-2023) involves 12 partners spanning 4 countries; the UK, France, the Netherlands and Belgium.
+The Co-Adapt project (2019 to 2023) involves 12 partners spanning 4 countries – the UK, France, the Netherlands and Belgium.
 The partner organisations are working across international borders to share knowledge and experience.

 The areas covered are all facing similar climate consequences of flooding and drought and are running local projects to adapt to the Climate Emergency.